-If the market for electric-powered vehicles continues to develop or develops more quickly than we expect, the additional competition resulting from the growing NEV development could reduce demand for our engines, which could adversely affect our business, financial condition, results of operations and prospects.
+If the market for electric-powered vehicles continues to develop or develops more quickly than we expect, the additional competition resulting from the growing NEV development could reduce demand for our engines as Yuchai does not produce any full electric power system, which could adversely affect our business, financial condition, results of operations and prospects.
+For information on Yuchai's new energy products, see "Item 4.
+Information on the Company - Business Overview - Products and Product Development - New Energy Products".